TOK ENDGAME:

 GRADING IB EXEMPLARS WITH THE RUBRIC

-The final piece for setting up students for success in the Essay is providing a close encounter with the official assessment rubric.
+A crucial element for setting up students for success in the Essay is providing a close encounter with the official assessment rubric.
 Here is a convenient Google Doc version of the Rubric.
 Emphasize the “single driving question” that underpins the five levels of performance defined in the rubric:

 Does the student provide a clear, coherent and critical exploration of the essay title?

-Here are the descriptors for the highest levels of performance:
+And here are the descriptors for the highest levels of performance:

 1. The discussion has a sustained focus on the title and is linked effectively to Areas of Knowledge.